dec1costello/Golf/TOUR_Championship_2011/README.md

 #### Key Insight
 * Super surprised to see distance from edge matters more than distance to pin for putting, curious if this would be the case if I had a larger dataset
-* "Downhill Slope" and "Elevation Below Ball" are distinct features.
-Despite their seemingly similar nature, they are not the same.
-To confirm this, a pairwise correlation was done.
+* "Downhill Slope" and "Elevation Below Ball" are distinct features; Despite their seemingly similar title, they are not the same.
+To confirm this, a pairwise correlation was done

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">